andrewt3000/MachineLearning/README.md

 Dimensionality reduction - Reducing number of variables.
 A simple example is selecting the area of a house as a feature rather than using width and length seperately.

-Feature scaling - scale features to be in a common range for instance -1 to 1.
+Feature scaling - scale each feature to be in a common range typically -1 to 1 where 0 is the mean value.

 Hyperparameters - the model’s parameters in a neural net such as learning rate, and regularization factor.